microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 The FHIR data model's `reference` associations are one-directional, meaning that structurally, references are always from "parent" Resource to "child" Resource (without a reverse reference in the opposite direction).
 As demonstrated in the chained search above, `Patient` is the "child" with `DiagnosticReport` as the "parent".

-Despite references being one-directional, FHIR does specify a method of reverse-chain searching with the `_has` parameter.
-This allows searching for a "child" Resource based on a reference from a "parent" Resource.
-This is demonstrated in the request below, which searches a FHIR server for a `Patient` Resource referenced in the `patient` search parameter of a `DiagnosticReport` with code `1234-5`.
+Despite references being one-directional, FHIR does specify a method of reverse-chained searching with the `_has` parameter.
+This allows searching for a "child" Resource as identified by a reference from a "parent" Resource.
+This is demonstrated in the request below, which searches a FHIR server for a `Patient` Resource referenced in the `patient` search parameter of a `DiagnosticReport` with a code of `1234-5`.
+The `patient` search parameter functions in some Resources (`Observation`, `DiagnosticReport`, etc.) as a shortened form of `subject:Patient`.

 ```azurecli
 GET {{fhirurl}}/Patient?_has:DiagnosticReport:patient:code=1234-5
 ```

-1. Using the FHIR Search collection in Postman, search for Patients using ```_has```.
+1. Using the FHIR Search collection in Postman, conduct a reverse-chained search for Patients using the ```_has``` parameter.
 For more examples of chained and reverse chained search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

 ## Step 5 - Use the Include & Reverse Include Search Result Parameters